Reefton

-In 1888, it was the first town in New Zealand and the Southern Hemisphere to be lit by electricity, generated by the Reefton Power Station.
+In 1888, it was the first town in New Zealand to be lit by electricity, generated by the Reefton Power Station.
 Reefton was a thriving gold mining town in the late 19th century, and gold mining lasted from the 1870s to the 1950s.
-Its economy is based on tourism, forestry, coal mining and farming.
+Its economy is based on tourism, forestry, coal mining, and farming.

 Reefton is home to the Inangahua County Library.

 Name

 The rich veins of gold found in a quartz reef near the town led to its name, originally spelled "Reef Town".
 Two nicknames in use soon after it was founded were "Rest Town" and "Quartzopolis".
 The main street, Broadway, was named after West Coast magistrate Charles Broad.
 The nearby Wealth of Nations mine was named after Adam Smith's book because the gold been discovered by another Adam Smith (no relation).